-For those of you who are visiting someone else’s table this year, The Old Farmer’s Almanac Book of Everyday Advice has a few tips on how you can impress your host and other guests!
+For those of you who are visiting someone else’s table this holiday season, here are a few humorous tips on how you can impress your host and other guests!

 How to Appear to Know More Than You Really Do